cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ### First steps of cyber~University

-On one hand, a lot of humans ask about use cases {~~for~>of~~} cyber.
+On one hand, a lot of humans ask about use cases of cyber.
 On the other hand, a lot of humans ask what content they have to cyberlink.

 [This project](https://github.com/orgs/cybercongress/projects/28/views/1) is a result of the brainstorming of cyber~Congress community.
 Some community members want to be involved in some issues.
 Some issues still don't have defined resources.
 Hope this roadmap will help everyone involved bootstrap the beast. >>|